Statelessness: Kuwait

-"Of all the human rights atrocities committed by the ruling family in Kuwait, the worst and the greatest is that against the people known as the Bedoons.
+Of all the human rights atrocities committed by the ruling family in Kuwait, the worst and the greatest is that against the people known as the Bedoons.
 There are more than 300,000 Bedoons—one third of Kuwait's native population.
 Half of them—150,000—have been driven into refugee camps in the desert across the Iraqi border by the regime and left there to bake and to rot.
 The other 150,000 are treated not as second-class or even fifth-class citizens, but not as any sort of citizen.
 They are bereft of all rights.
-It is a scandal that almost no one in the world cares a thing about the plight of 300,000 people, 150,000 of them cast out of the land in which they have lived [when] many have lived in the Kuwaiti area for many centuries."
+It is a scandal that almost no one in the world cares a thing about the plight of 300,000 people, 150,000 of them cast out of the land in which they have lived [when] many have lived in the Kuwaiti area for many centuries.

 By 2004, the Bedoon accounted for only 40% of the Kuwaiti Army, a major reduction from their presence in the 1970s and 1980s.
 In 2013, the UK government estimated that there were 110,729 "documented" Bedoon in Kuwait, without giving a total estimate, but noting that all stateless individuals in Kuwait remain at risk of persecution and human rights breaches.
-The Bedoon are generally categorized into three groups: stateless tribespeople, stateless police/military and the stateless children of Kuwaiti women who married Bedoon men.
+The Bedoon are generally categorized into three groups: stateless tribespeople, stateless police/military, and the stateless children of Kuwaiti women who married Bedoon men.
 According to the Kuwaiti government, there are only 93,000 "documented" Bedoon in Kuwait.
 In 2018, the Kuwaiti government claimed that it would naturalize up to 4,000 stateless Bedoon per year but this is considered unlikely.

 In recent years, the rate of suicide among Bedoon has risen sharply.

+Malta

+The 2021 census recorded the presence of 171 stateless people in Malta, but this figure is likely an undercount, with the actual number possibly amounting to hundreds of people.
+Most of them are children, including those born in the country to rejected asylum seekers.